|30th May |

 What counts as adult content though hasn't yet been decided, and Linden Lab will consult with the community over the next 6 weeks.

-The move may have serious consequences for the Second Life economy.
+have serious consequences for the Second Life economy.
 Love it or hate it, adult content is a big part of the Second Life experience, and is a major player in the inworld market.
-The current setup is for an adult main grid with a
+The current setup is for an adult main grid with a separate area for

 Perhaps the porn free main grid is easier to market, although how many new people would join a porn free Second Life is the open question.